 Brushes and Palette Knives

 I prefer the white or brown synthetic square brushes.
 Recommended are: 4 synthetic 1 cm. square brushes, plus a couple of 1.5 cm square brushes are a good start.
 For details, two short round white synthetic brushes are useful.
-You will also need a 2.5 cm (that’s 1 inch) square soft synthetic brush for blending, and a medium sized palette knife with diamond shaped tip for mixing and painting.
+You will also need a 2.5 cm (that’s 1 inch) square soft synthetic brush for blending, and a medium sized palette knife with diamond shaped tip for painting, and longer bladed knife for mixing.

-Note: Oil painters often buy extras of their favourite brushes (4 or more) so they don’t have to clean brushes as often.
+Note: Oil painters often buy extras of their favourite brushes (6 or more) so they don’t have to clean brushes as often.
 Better quality synthetic brushes, though more expensive, will last longer and not shed into your painting!
-I really dislike the traditional hog bristle brushes because they do not hold their shape and tend to shed.
+I really dislike the traditional oil painting hog bristle brushes because they do not hold their shape and tend to shed.

 The cheapest way to buy a good quality canvas is from the roll at the art store.
-Be sure to buy the pre-gessoed one, so save that step.
+Be sure to buy the pre-gessoed one, and save that step.
 You can then cut them into sheets the size you want to work on.
 For class the largest we work is 16″ x 20″, and you may want some smaller as well.
-You will need a corrugated plastic board, cut to a couple of inches larger than your canvas sheet, to tape your canvas pad sheet onto.
+You will need a corrugated plastic board (poster board), cut to a couple of inches larger than your canvas sheet, to tape your canvas pad sheet onto.
 This board is essential for oil painters.
 It makes it much easier to work on, and to transport.
 (Art supply stores sell these boards.)
 If you prefer painting on pre-stretched canvas or primed board that’s fine too, but the canvas sheet is still recommended for exercises or trying your colours.
-In that case, just buy a small amount and cut it into 10″ x 12″ sheets.
+For exercises, just buy a small amount and cut it into 10″ x 12″ sheets.

-Any white palette (I use wax paper over a piece of white cardboard), 1 sheet of graphite paper (dark gray or black), soft pencil (4B), HB pencil, pencil sharpener, sticky tac or hold-it (better than a kneadable easer), ball point pen, large plastic container for water, shop towels (see note below), small piece of hand soap, 3 ring binder for notes, masking or painter’s tape, 12″ ruler, scissors, and photos for reference (inspiration!)
+Any white palette (I use wax paper over a white porcelain plate for easy clean up), 1 sheet of graphite paper (dark gray or black), soft pencil (4B), HB pencil, pencil sharpener, sticky tac or hold-it (better than a kneadable easer), ball point pen, large plastic container for water, shop towels (see note below), small piece of hand soap, 3 ring binder for notes, masking or painter’s tape, 12″ ruler, scissors, and photos for reference (inspiration!)

 About Paper Towels

-For a while I had been concerned about the amount of paper towels that are used during painting.
-Then one of my students showed me some blue shop towels that come on rolls from a hardware store.
+Buy the blue shop towels from any hardware store.
 These are much more absorbent, and can be rinsed out at the end of the painting session and reused multiple times before throwing them away.
 Much better for the environment, and more pleasant to work with than paper towels.